uttiyamaji/Data-Analysis/README.md

   - https://github.com/rfordatascience/tidytuesday/blob/master/data/2020/2020-08-11/readme.md
   - Generating various text features to predict whether a line was spoken by any character or it was a scene description
   - textfeatures: https://pypi.org/project/textfeatures/
+  - Some great visualisations of this dataset: https://www.avery-robbins.com/2020/08/12/tidy-tuesday-avatar/

 link to official project: https://github.com/rfordatascience/tidytuesday